-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 Page 4 of 36 were publicly pressured to recant their support for free speech and its concomitant corollary of tolerance for others who hold different beliefs.
-13
+Merely expressing support for freedom of speech has itself become controversial.
+In July 2020, several well-known liberal signatories to a public letter in support of freedom of speech were publicly pressured to recant their support for free speech and its concomitant corollary of tolerance for others who hold different beliefs.13

 Given the current climate, lawyers who hold classical liberal, conservative, libertarian, or religious viewpoints are understandably unwilling to support a black letter rule that could easily be misused to deprive them of their license to practice law.
-As a nationally recognized First Amendment expert has explained, ABA Model Rule 8.4(g) is a speech code that threatens lawyers' speech.
-14
+As a nationally recognized First Amendment expert has explained, ABA Model Rule 8.4(g) is a speech code that threatens lawyers' speech.14

 Perhaps this is why after four years of deliberations by state supreme courts and state bar associations in many states across the country, Vermont and New Mexico are the only states to have adopted ABA Model Rule 8.4(g).

 In contrast, at least fourteen states have concluded, after careful study, that ABA Model Rule 8.4(g) is unconstitutional or unworkable.
-Many of those states have opted to take the prudent course of letting other states experiment with ABA Model Rule 8.4(g) in order to evaluate its actual effect on the lawyers in those states before imposing it on their own bar members.
+Many of those states have opted to take the prudent course of letting other states experiment with ABA Model Rule 8.4(g) in order to evaluate its actual effect on the lawyers in those states before imposing it on lawyers in their states.

 Two states, Maine and Pennsylvania, have adopted modified versions of ABA Model Rule 8.4(g).
 A federal district court ruled the Pennsylvania Rule 8.4(g) to be unconstitutional on its face in Greenberg v.
-Haggerty, 15 which is attached as Exhibit 1.
+Haggerty,15 which is attached as Exhibit 1.
 A member of the Pennsylvania bar brought the pre-enforcement action because he "regularly conducts continuing legal education ('CLE') events on a variety of controversial issues."
-The federal court ruled that Pennsylvania Rule 8.4(g) has a "chilling effect" on lawyers' speech and "will hang over Pennsylvania attorneys like the sword of Damocles."
-The court provided a real-world appraisal when it wrote:
+The federal court ruled that Pennsylvania Rule 8.4(g) has a "chilling effect" on lawyers' speech and "will hang over Pennsylvania attorneys like the sword of Damocles."16 The court provided a real-world appraisal when it wrote:

-Even if the disciplinary process does not end in some form of discipline, the threat of a disruptive, intrusive, and expensive investigation and investigatory hearing into the [lawyer's] words, speeches, notes, written materials, videos, mannerisms, and practice of law would cause . . . any attorney to be fearful of what he or she says and how he or she will say it in any forum, private or public, that directly or tangentially touches upon the practice of law, including at speaking engagements given during CLEs,
+Even if the disciplinary process does not end in some form of discipline, the threat of a disruptive, intrusive, and expensive investigation and investigatory hearing into the [lawyer's] words, speeches, notes, written materials, videos, mannerisms, and practice of law would cause . . . any attorney to be fearful of what he or she says and how he or she will say it in any forum, private or public, that directly or tangentially touches upon the practice of